michaelshiloh/NetworkEverything/schedule.md

 - Review homework
 	- Did you have any difficulties?
 	- What other sensors can you use?

-- Project: Design an IoT device.
-It can be practical or silly, a game, or anything else you fancy.
-You must tell a story as to why this device is relevant, and design the sensors, actuators, and interface in a way that fits this story.

 - web pages vs. UDP